 Work-Life Mojo: Soccer-Field Insights on Coaching

-After watching the Women’s World Cup for the last couple weeks (and ultimately their victory last Sunday!)
+After watching the Women’s World Cup (and ultimately their victory!)
 I was thinking about coaching techniques employed that really leads to great teamwork.
 World Cup soccer is elite-level athletics, and their coaches are amazing.
 For LeaderMoms, the aspiration is to be awesome at work and present in important ways for our kids, and typically both require some doubt and discomfort.

 Last year, I agreed to be an assistant soccer coaches for our youngest’s team, not because I have skill, but because there would not be enough coaches to field his team, and it was important to us that he play.
 Shortly after saying yes, I second guessed my decision.
 Do I know enough about soccer?
 What was I thinking?